hatchluke/BIOL3070-Hatch/Warm-up-mosquitoes-[Hatch].md

 Mosquitos were trapped in various areas known to either have or not have the WNV present.
 They were trapped using either a Gravid or CO2 trap.
-Following the collection of mosquitos, the mosquitos were smashed/ground up to extract the DNA from their blood meals.
+Following the collection of mosquitos, the mosquitos were smashed/ground up to extract the DNA from their bloodmeals.
 The DNA was amplified and sequenced to compare with known DNA sequences in order to identify what hosts the mosquitos were feeding on.
 After identifying each species, the data was placed in a file with the DNA sequences and associated species.